AbheetChaudhary/eurocrypt27/README.md

 `sig time`: time taken to sign a message \
 `verify time`: time taken to verify the signature for a message

-...and also print the number of times the whole process is done.
+...and also print the number of times the whole process is done and for how many iterations we successfully verified the signature.
 By default 1000 iterations are done, each for a different message of length 1024 bytes.